-(a) Provide reinforcing steel per Section 931.
+1. Provide reinforcing steel per Section 931.

-(b) Final design and details of local zone reinforcement are project specific and are the responsibility of PT system supplier.
-Design project specific local zone reinforcement for the number of strands a particular approved PT system can accommodate at maximum allowable strand force; do not design project specific local zone reinforcement for a reduced system capacity.

-(c) Submit signed and sealed project specific local zone reinforcement details to the Engineer for review and written approval.
+- 2. Final design and details of local zone reinforcement are project specific and are the responsibility of PT system supplier.
+Design project specific local zone reinforcement for the number of strands or wires a particular approved PT system can accommodate at maximum allowable strand or wire force; do not design project specific local zone reinforcement for a reduced system capacity. - 3.
+Submit signed and sealed project specific local zone reinforcement details to the Engineer for review and written approval.